Safe (2012 film)

-Safe is a 2012 American action thriller film written and directed by Boaz Yakin, produced by Lawrence Bender, Dana Brunetti and Joseph Zolfo and starring Jason Statham, Chris Sarandon, Robert John Burke and James Hong.
-Statham plays Luke Wright, an ex-cop and former cage fighter who winds up protecting a gifted child who is being chased by the Russian mafia, Chinese Triads, and corrupt New York City police.
+Safe is a 2012 American action thriller film written and directed by Boaz Yakin, produced by Lawrence Bender, Dana Brunetti, and Joseph Zolfo, and starring Jason Statham, Chris Sarandon, Robert John Burke, and James Hong.
+In the film, Luke Wright, an ex-cop and former cage fighter, winds up protecting a gifted child being chased by the Russian mafia, Chinese triads, and corrupt NYPD officers.

-Safe was released by Lionsgate Films on April 27, 2012.
-The film grossed $40.6 million worldwide against a budget of $30 million with mixed reviews from critics.
+Safe was released by Lionsgate Films on April 27, 2012; it received mixed reviews from critics.
+The film grossed $40.6 million worldwide against a budget of $30 million.

 Plot

-Ex-cop and cage fighter Luke Wright unintentionally wins a fixed fight, angering Emile Docheski, head of the Russian mafia.
-As punishment, Docheski's son Vassily and his men kill Wright's pregnant wife, then promise to kill anyone to whom he speaks regularly.
-Luke leaves his life behind, becoming a homeless tramp.
-Meanwhile, in China, Mei, a young mathematical prodigy, is kidnapped by men working for Triad boss Han Jiao.
-Han wishes to use Mei as a mental calculator to eliminate his criminal enterprise's traceable digital footprint.
-He sends her to New York City, in the care of brutal gangster Quan Chang.
+Luke Wright, an ex-cop and cage fighter, unintentionally wins a fixed fight.
+Emile Docheski, the head of the Russian mafia, tells his son Vassily and his men to kill Wright's pregnant wife as punishment and then promise to kill anyone to whom he speaks regularly.
+Luke leaves his life behind, thus becoming a homeless tramp.

+Mei, a young mathematical prodigy in China, is kidnapped by men working for triad boss Han Jiao.
+He plans to use Mei as a mental calculator to eliminate his criminal enterprise's traceable digital footprint.
+Han sends her to NYC in the care of brutal gangster Quan Chang.